-The history of the sandwich is a fascinating journey that spans multiple cultures and centuries.
+The history of the sandwich is a fascinating journey that spans multiple cultures and centuries it is almost as old as the invention of bread itself..
 While the 4th Earl of Sandwich, John Montagu, is often credited with popularizing the sandwich in the 18th century, the concept of placing food between slices of bread or other starches has ancient origins.

 - Jewish Tradition: The Hillel sandwich, made of bitter herbs and sweet charoset between two pieces of matzah, is eaten during the Passover Seder.

 - Roman Empire: Historians note that the Romans enjoyed “Isicia Omentata,” a type of burger made of meat, pepper, soaked bread, and wine-soaked bread.